percona/cloud-tools/doc/Configuration.rst

 There are two methods for collecting data:

 * *Slow query log* is the default source of query data.
-* *Performance Schema* is a much faster and efficient alternative for busy servers.
+* *Performance Schema* is a faster and more efficient alternative for busy servers.

-.. note:: For more information about the advantages and disadvantages of Performance Schema over the slow query log, see :doc:`PerfSchema`.
+.. note:: For more information about the advantages and disadvantages of Performance Schema over the slow query log, see :ref:`perf-schema`.

-If you select to use Performance Schema, you can run ``TRUNCATE performance_schema.events_statements_summary_by_digest`` when the Query Analytics module starts.
+If you select to use Performance Schema, you can run ``TRUNCATE performance_schema.events_statements_summary_by_digest`` when the Query Analytics tool starts.
 This ensures that there is no invalid SQL code left by third-party tools, which may not be properly handled by Percona Agent.